Jacqueline Woodson On Growing Up, Coming Out And Saying Hi To Strangers

 GROSS: I'm thinking of how odd it must have been to be a child, knocking on the doors of strangers, explaining to adults that you knew the right way to their salvation.

-GROSS: So the begging for money part, was that you were asking for money to sell the Jehovah's Witnesses' literature, "The Watchtower" and "Awake!"
+GROSS: So the begging for money part, was that - you're asking for money to sell the Jehovah's Witnesses' literature, "The Watchtower" and "Awake!"

 WOODSON: Yeah.
 And it was a donation.
 You know, we were asking for donations.
 We were not asking - saying you had to pay.
-But basically, the more important thing was asking people to think about becoming a part of the faith, and, you know, I think, we thought - I thought I was saving lives.
-I mean - and there's still - I think, I have such a deep respect for the faith.
-And I think, anyone who's grown up in any kind of faith does have this part of their body that still - this part of their mind that still belongs in that place of that kind of believing.
+And, you know, I think we thought - I thought I was saving lives.
+I mean - and there's still - I think I have such a deep respect for the faith.
 And Witnesses are really, really kind people.
 I have never met a mean Witness.
-And it's part of the way they walk through their - through the world - quietly and kindly, you know.
-They're not up in your face proselytizing, screaming from a soapbox saying, you're going to die tomorrow if you don't do this.
+And it's part of the way they walk through the world - quietly and kindly.
+You know, they're not up in your face proselytizing, screaming from a soapbox, saying, you're going to die tomorrow if you don't do this.
 And everything you do is wrong.
 They're saying, you know, I have some good news.
 Do you want to hear it?

 GROSS: During the period when your mother was gone, was it really helpful to have some of that gap in your life filled by faith?